Table of Contents

-When it comes to desserts, I usually prefer chocolatey over fruity, with a few exceptions – these lemon bars being one of them.
-I feel the same way about our Strawberry Shortcake Bars and Lemon Lasagna.
-So fruity and so refreshing!
+When it comes to desserts, we usually prefer chocolatey over fruity, with a few exceptions – this lemon bars recipe being one of them!

 Did anyone else grow up eating lemon bars?
-I feel like it’s one of those desserts that grandmas are notorious for making.
-Or is it just me?
-Regardless, I know you’re going to love this recipe.
-It’s perfect for any occasion from potlucks to fancy dinner parties.
+It’s one of those treats that grandmothers are notorious for making.
+Or is it just us?
+Regardless, this is one of our FAVORITE recipes!!!
+Bars are perfect for any occasion, from potlucks to fancy dinner parties.

 There’s something about the lemony flavor that makes these bars easy to eat.
 They’re not overly sweet or rich – they’re kind of refreshing rather than heavy!